dbt-labs/docs.getdbt.com/website/docs/guides/dbt-ecosystem/databricks-guides/how-to-set-up-your-databricks-dbt-project.md

 If you are migrating an existing dbt project from the dbt-spark adapter to dbt-databricks, follow this [migration guide](https://docs.getdbt.com/guides/migration/tools/migrating-from-spark-to-databricks#migration) to switch adapters without needing to update developer credentials and other existing configs.

 If you’re starting a new dbt project, follow the steps below.
-For a more detailed setup flow, check out our [Getting started guide.](https://docs.getdbt.com/docs/get-started/getting-started/getting-set-up/setting-up-databricks)
+For a more detailed setup flow, check out our [getting started guide.](https://docs.getdbt.com/docs/get-started/getting-started/getting-set-up/setting-up-databricks)

 ### Connect dbt to Databricks